 This tribal group is known for their rich and diverse culture.
 Cultural exuberance of the whole of the society of the Bodo tribal community incorporates elements like dancing, singing, language etc. Also if one studies the society of the Bodo tribal community, one can find several surnames like Bargayary, Basumatary, Bodosa, Boro, Brahma, Bwiswmuthiary, Dwimary, Goyary, Ishlary, Ishwary, Khaklary, Mushahary, Narzary, Owary, Sargwary, Sibigry and Wary.

-Dresses of the Bodo tribal community is quite exquisite, thereby, exhilarating the beauty and glamour of females to a wide extent.
-The conventional dress of a Bodo female is popularly called Dokna, which these Bodo women knit themselves.
-Shawls also are in fashion of the Bodo tribal community.
+Dresses of the Bodo tribal community are quite exquisite, thereby exhilarating the beauty and glamour of females to a large extent.
+The conventional dress of a Bodo female is popularly called 'Dokna', which these Bodo women knit themselves.
+Shawls also are in fashion amongst the Bodo tribal community.

 Occupation of Bodo Tribe